将我看到的一些有关宝

 ● Wash your hands before you handle her, even if it’s a nappy change.

-● Ensure that sick family members and friends keep away from your baby so that she isn’t exposed to their germs.
+so that she isn’t exposed to their germs.
 This is particularly important with colds and flu as these are easily spread.

 ● Keep your baby’s toys clean by regularly washing them with soap and hot water.